 Notice the lack of shelves.
 How is someone supposed to work in this place?
 I did have a 3-tier plastic bin that I was using and it “worked” but no, I needed a real laundry room.
 Time to get to work.

-After searching Pinterest for hours upon hours of how to install shiplap, I took a shortcut becuse of time and money.
+After searching Pinterest for hours upon hours of how to install shiplap, I took a shortcut because of time and money.
 Ready for this?

-I used shiplap wallpaper!
+Shiplap wallpaper!
 Yep, It’s peel-and-stick wallpaper.
 I needed just one roll of this stuff.
-The packaging says it doesn’t work on textured walls but I went for it anyway and so far, so good.
+The packaging says it doesn’t work on textured walls, but I went for it anyway and so far, so good.
 Installing the wallpaper was easy peasy.
 A little measuring and cutting with a box cutter and I had the paper up in about 20 minutes flat without the help of my hubby.